 Dying grey hair and getting just the right shade, be that blonde or dark, is tricky.
-So when a reader emailed for help I got Celebrity Hairstylist Billy Lowe to jump in with some some expert advice.
+So when a reader emailed for help, I got Celebrity Hairstylist Billy Lowe to jump in with some expert advice.
 Read on…

-Everyone keeps trying to return my hair to the natural hair color which was medium reddish-brown and my hair is so think it looked very dark at times.
-My last haircut the girl dyed it black, with red highlights, wow that is going to look pretty when the grey grows in?
+Everyone keeps trying to return my hair to the natural hair color, which was medium reddish-brown, and my hair is so thick, that it looked very dark at times.
+For my last haircut, the girl dyed it black, with red highlights, wow that is going to look pretty when the grey grows in?

 I was told by a co-worker to go as light as possible and let the grey grow in and maybe highlight and/or lowlights?
 Please help with hairstyle/color/highlights that would look the best on me.
 Thanks!
-Keep up the good work, I need you!
+Keep up the excellent work.
+I need you!
 Karen J.